hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETConnectorMorph.class/README.md

-I represent all connector morphs on the AdvancedInterfaceKit.
+I'm an abstract representation of all connector morphs displayed on the AdvancedInterfaceKit.

 Instance Variables
 	connected:		<Boolean>